Petra-Johansson/userstories/README.md

 ### You can also create reference links:
 ```
 This is a [Ref to repo] link.
-You can use it if you för example want to have all of your links gathered in one place of a document.
+You can use it if you for example want to have all of your links gathered in one place of a document.

 [Ref to repo]: https://github.com/Petra-Johansson/userstories